-Receiving messages from subscriptions: Event Handlers in each microservice
+Receiving messages from subscriptions: Event Handlers in receptor microservices

-Once the receiver microservices are subscribed, you must implement the Event Handlers where you will receive the event messages and process them.
+Once the receiver microservices are subscribed, you must implement the internal code of the Event Handlers (like a callback method) where you will receive the event messages and process them.

 An Event handler first receives an Event instance from the Event Bus.
-Then, it locates the component to be processed because of that Integration Event, propagating and persisting the event as a change in state in the receptor microservice.
-For example, if a ProductPriceUpdated event originated in the Catalog microservice and is handled in the Basket microservice by an Event Handler, the Event Handler might need to verify whether the product exists in any of the basket instances.
-It might also update the product price for the related Basket line item and create an alert to be display a warning message about the price change.
+Then, it locates the component to be processed related to that Integration Event, propagating and persisting the event as a change in state in the receptor microservice.
+For example, if a ProductPriceUpdated event was originated in the Catalog microservice then it will be handled in the Basket microservice by an specific Event Handler, as in the following code.